AI Regulatory Filing Tool — Filing-Support Drafts, Not Direct Regulator Submissions

 Gixo helps teams prepare the written artifact layer around filings: narrative disclosures, support notes, structured section drafts, and reviewer-ready documents.
 Submission, tagging, and filing workflows still live elsewhere.

-An AI regulatory filing tool prepares the written artifact layer around a regulatory filing — narrative disclosures, structured section drafts, and reviewer-ready support documents grounded in prior filings and source material.
+An AI regulatory filing tool prepares the written artifact layer around a regulatory filing — narrative disclosures, structured section drafts, and reviewer-ready support documents informed by prior filings and source material.
 It is built for reviewer handoff, not direct submission: it does not file with regulators, produce XBRL or tagged output, or replace professional review.
 Submission, tagging, and filing workflows stay in the regulator's own system or your existing filing platform.

 What is an AI regulatory filing tool for?